 Firstly, if you want to walk along the shoreline and beach, plan your walk to start at or near low tide.
 The first part of the walk along to Stoupe Beck Sands is only possible when the tide is out, and it’s not possible to pass Boggle Hole at high tide.
 That said, the Cleveland Way can be accessed at both Stoupe Beck and Boggle Hole if you need to get off the beach.

-Next to the entrance to the Raven Hall Hotel is a path which leads down to the golf course.
+Next to the entrance to the Raven Hall Hotel is a path that leads down to the golf course.
 Follow this until you reach a wooden “Footpath” sign.
 Follow this across the golf course to an area of long grass above the cliffs.
 The path here seems to lead nowhere, but persevere, it drops down onto the clifftop with some spectacular views to the left-hand side.
 Be careful as there are also some steep drops.

 The path then swings to the right and drops steeply downhill towards the shore.
 Take care, especially as you near the rocky shore, the path is steep and slippy.
 You arrive on the shore between Old Peak and Peak Steel.
 The flat rocks around Peak Steel in front of you are home to a large group of common and grey seals.
 These are very noisy and you probably heard them on your descent.
-The seals are shy creatures and best observed from a distance.
+The seals are shy creatures and are best observed from a distance.
 If you have a dog, best to keep them on a lead.
 (See my post about the Seal Colony at Ravenscar if you want more information)

 Shoreline Walk – Stoupe Beck Sands and Boggle Hole